openbmc/entity-manager/README.md

 hot swap backplane daemon, which both reacts to the hot swap being detected, and also creates detection records of what drives are present.

+### Associations

+Entity Manager will automatically create associations between its entities in certain cases.
+For details see [here](docs/associations.md).

 ## Requirements

 1. Entity manager shall support the dynamic discovery of hardware at runtime,